-Please see the most recent updated post about 2020 USDA Income Limits here.
-Disregard below.
+Please see the most recent updated post about 2023 USDA Income Limits here.
+Disregard the info below.

-USDA Rural Housing income limits for Florida as of April 2015.
-The income limit for most of Florida is now set at $75,850 for a family of 1-4, with certain Florida counties higher.
+USDA Rural Housing income limits for Florida.
+The income limit for most of Florida is now set at $103,500 for a family of 1-4, with certain Florida counties higher.
 In addition, households with 5+ members are permitted to make much more.
-Previously the majority of Florida counties were capped at $90,300 for a family of 1-4 people and $98,650 for a 5 to 8 person household.
-Those income limits have been increased which is great for all USDA loan applicants!

 Home buyers want to remember a few important things in regards to USDA Rural Development income limits: